SeisComP/seiscomp/doc/base/tutorials/addstation.rst

 Try to answer the questions:

-- where will you get data?
+* where will you get data?

-- where will you get inventory?
+* where will you get inventory?

-(which data will you share???)
+* which data will you share?

-(how long will you archive, and what streams???)
+* how long will you archive, and what streams?

-For this example, we'll add GF99 in the 6C network in Myanmar.
+For this example, we'll add station GF99 from the 6C network in Myanmar.

 Configuring for acquisition and archiving
 =========================================